-Wall Street expects a year-over-year increase in earnings on higher revenues when Steris (STE) reports results for the quarter ended September 2021.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+Steris (STE) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended March 2023.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.